 The bill proposes several amendments to existing laws regarding public school enrollment, charter school authorization, and the establishment of an after-school literacy grant program in Alaska.
 It amends AS 14.03.080 to clarify that children of school age are entitled to attend public school without tuition in their resident district and allows for applications to schools outside their district, subject to capacity and lottery policies.
-Additionally, it introduces a new section that mandates the state Board of Education to establish a procedure for charter school applications and requires the department to report on student enrollment data annually.
-The bill also includes provisions for the Department of Education to implement a literacy grant program aimed at providing funding for after-school tutoring services.
+Additionally, it introduces a new section that mandates the state Board of Education to establish a procedure for charter school applications and requires annual reporting on student enrollment data.
+The bill also establishes an after-school literacy grant program to provide funding for literacy tutoring services, with specific guidelines for grant applications and reporting on efficacy.

 Statutes affected: